 Until recently the physics program at TTU has been mainly geared toward those who wanted to pursue their studies into graduate school, with little emphasis on preparation for other careers.
-(A few years ago, we did develop Option II (Applied Physics) programs of study with emphases in different areas, but none of these were really oriented toward a specific career or societal need.)
-With this primary emphasis, the number of students majoring in physics seems to have stabilized well below the long-term goal of 50.
-However, during the past year, through a newly established contact at Cookeville Regional Medical Center (CRMC), it has been brought to our attention that a program in Health Physics may offer an opportunity to help address a predicted shortage of practitioners in this field, as well as recruiting more students for the department.
-Preliminary discussions along this line were interrupted by the COVID-19 situation, but during the coming year we will assess as to whether it would be feasible to collaborate with CRMC to establish such a program.
-This will involve a needs assessment, development of a possible program of study, and plans for the development and delivery of any necessary new courses.
-As a first step, and to gauge interest among students already at TTU, we will offer a 'special topics' course in Introductory Health Physics, taught by our contact at CRMC.
+However, recently, through a newly established contact at Cookeville Regional Medical Center (CRMC), it has been brought to our attention that a program in Health Physics may offer an opportunity to help address a predicted shortage of practitioners in this field, as well as recruiting more students for the department.
+We had hoped to pursue this possibility during the past year (and proposed it as a modification in last year's report), but the COVID-19 situation made it impossible to do so.
+Therefore, during the coming year we will reassess as to whether it would be realistic to establish such a program by conducting a needs assessment and feasibility study.